Trump's minority outreach off to rough start

 Alfred Liz, whose parents were born in the Dominican Republic, also said he was surprised by Trump's affable demeanor at the roundtable.

 "When people are actually able to meet him and get to know the real Donald Trump, he's completely different," he said.
-"When people get over that barrier that's been put in place and enforced by Democrats, then people will be able to see that that's the guy they want to want for."
+"When people get over that barrier that's been put in place and enforced by Democrats, then people will be able to see that that's the guy they want to vote for."

 Perhaps the most resounding criticism of Trump's new outreach effort, though, is that the candidate should have started his appeal to minority voters far sooner.

-"Minority outreach, stakeholder engagement and coalition building -- those are long-term projects.
+"Minority outreach, stakeholder engagement and coalition-building -- those are long-term projects.
 Those aren't just things that happen when you say you're going to go and engage the African-American community," said Jeff Polesovsky, who served as the political director of Gov. John Kasich's presidential campaign and deputy campaign manager when Kasich ran for re-election in Ohio in 2014.
 That year, Kasich won 26% of the African-American vote.

 "You have to spend a lot of time listening, understanding their needs and then reacting with a sense of urgency," Polesovsky said.
 The Trump campaign "made it political before it even got off the ground."